Tree Preservation Orders (TPOs)

 What if there is an order on a tree?

-If there is a TPO in place then you will need to obtain consent from us to carry out the works.
+If there is a TPO in place then you will need to get consent from us to carry out works.
 You can do this by submitting an application form.
 There are guidance notes available to help you with this form.

-Applying a TPO does not mean that we own or are in any way responsible for the cost of maintenance, this remains solely with the owner.
+Applying a TPO does not mean that we own or are in any way responsible for the TPO tree/s.
+TPO trees remain under the duty of care of the landowner.

-If you plan on carrying out works to trees in conservation areas, then you would have to provide at least six weeks written notice to our planning department to do so.
+If you plan on carrying out works to trees in conservation areas, then you must notify us at least six weeks before starting the works.